gregsadetsky/blog/_posts/2026-07-14-llm-networking-with-mikrotik.md

 ---

 Where do LLMs fit in?
-Well, as elsewhere (in coding, etc.) they are a chaotic force multiplier - they definitely know about MikroTiks, configuring them, and networking, but they also still get things wrong, go off-path, etc. As with coding, you can/should keep a tight leash, and mis-trust/keep-verifying, but you can also make more progress faster.
+Well, as elsewhere (in coding, etc.) they are a chaotic force multiplier - they definitely know how to configure MikroTiks and networking in general, but they also still get things wrong, go off-path, etc. As with coding, you can/should keep a tight leash, and mis-trust/keep-verifying, but you can also make more progress faster.

 And so these last few months I've been able to setup networks - small, for sure - and had a lot of fun giving claude code access to my devices and letting it do its thing.